 Latest

-The Eleanor Palmer Primary School Science Lab is a Winner of a Camden Design Award, 2022.
-These awards celebrate exceptional buildings, particularly ‘the excellent design that is being delivered in projects across all sectors of the built environment in Camden’.
+Eleanor Palmer Primary School Science Lab has won a Camden Design Award, 2022, celebrating exceptional buildings, particularly ‘the excellent design that is being delivered in projects across all sectors of the built environment in Camden’.
 The judges commented: ‘This design demonstrates the role design can play in providing genuinely life changing learning experiences for children.
 The STEAM Lab at Eleanor Palmer Primary School is elegant and efficient, treats children as mature young people and provides the backdrop for genuinely exciting learning opportunities, experimentation and risk taking.
 The design demonstrates what can be achieved on a tight budget through ingenuity, control and skill.’

 Yeoryia is invited to give a lecture at the Center for Didactics of Art and Interdisciplinary Education of the University of Applied Arts, Vienna.
 Her lecture will be part of a lecture series that aims ‘to know, discuss and test the most diverse positions, research foci, interests and expertise of female art didacticians’.
 Her presentation, entitled ‘Scores, Ensembles’, will discuss productive explorations of ‘the open architectural score’ in collaborative architecture and design projects and will be attended by a cross-disciplinary audience.
 DETAILS: Lecture Series: Bits and Bites, 3 May 2022, 3pm (Vienna time) / 2pm (UK), Join Zoom-Meeting https://dieangewandte-at.zoom.us/j/66500065839 Meeting-ID: 665 0006 5839